mrismanaziz/Reforestation/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## I decided to sell my Hoover… well it was just collecting dust.